Gichin Funakoshi

-Gichin Funakoshi (船越 義珍, Funakoshi Gichin) was the founder of Shotokan karate-do, perhaps the most widely known style of karate, and is known as a "father of modern karate".
+Gichin Funakoshi (船越 義珍, Funakoshi Gichin) was the founder of Shotokan karate.
+He is known as a "father of modern karate".
 Following the teachings of Anko Itosu and Anko Asato, he was one of the Okinawan karate masters who introduced karate to the Japanese mainland in 1922, following its earlier introduction by his teacher Itosu.
 He taught karate at various Japanese universities and became honorary head of the Japan Karate Association upon its establishment in 1949.
+In addition to being a karate master, Funakoshi was an avid poet and philosopher.
+His son, Gigō Funakoshi, is widely credited with developing the foundation of the modern karate Shotokan style.

 Early life

 Gichin Funakoshi was born on November 10, 1868, the year of the Meiji Restoration, in Shuri, Okinawa, to a Ryūkyūan Pechin.
 Funakoshi was born prematurely.
 His father's name was Gisu.
-After entering primary school he became close friends with the son of Ankō Asato, a karate and Jigen-ryū master who would soon become his first karate teacher.
+He was of samurai lineage, from a family which in former times had been vassals of Ryukyu Dynasty nobles.